 3) Perform some analysis on your historical Subject Line data

-If you have been diligent about testing, then you a good amount of data to review and be able to identify some themes/phrasing that drove lifts in open rates for your campaigns.
+If you have been diligent about testing, then you have a good amount of data to review and be able to identify some themes/phrasing that drove lifts in open rates for your campaigns.
 Take note of winning attributes by campaign type to leverage as you continue post implementation.

 Some Strategies May No Longer Be Effective